Why More Brands are Investing in MLS Jersey Sponsorships

 The increasing interest from brands to join soccer in the U.S. is simple: more people are following this sport.
 In 2016 the MLS broke its own stadium attendance record when it sold 7.4 million tickets.
 This was 40% more than in 2015.

-Last year’s MLS Cup 2016 set record for the most-watched title game in league history with 3.5 million viewers in the US and Canada.
+Last year’s MLS Cup 2016 set record for the most-watched title game in the league history, with 3.5 million viewers in the US and Canada.
 Again, even though these numbers are far from the 172 million record set by the NFL Super Bowl, they are relevant to the sector.
 Gary Stevenson, MLS president, even assures their numbers are growing by double-digit every year.

 Subscribe to Portada daily Sports Marketing Updates!

 Soccer seems to be on the lead to becoming one of the main sports in the U.S., next to football, baseball, basketball, and hockey.
-Some marketers, like Ed Carias, senior Brand Manager at el Jimador Tequila, even believe it already has reached the level of hockey.
+Some marketers, like Ed Carias, Senior Brand Manager at el Jimador Tequila, even believe it already has reached the level of hockey.
 This will not only happen thanks to the increasing number of fans, but also to the growing interest of brands, especially those looking to target younger generations.

 Source: IEG 2016